Local Facilities, World Class Care

 Colorectal (Colon and Rectal) Cancer Screening

 Colon and rectal cancer is preventable and highly treatable when caught at an early stage.
 People who are diagnosed at early stages have over a 90 percent chance of a cure and survival.

 The risk of colorectal cancer increases with age and family medical history of the disease.
 Lynch Syndrome is the most common hereditary syndrome associated with high risk.

 African-Americans and American Indians may consider beginning colon cancer screening at age 45.
 We recommend screening for everyone ages 50 and over, based on guidelines from the US Preventive Services Task Force.

 Colorectal cancer screening helps find precancerous polyps early so they can be removed before they turn into cancer.
 Talk to your primary care provider about the right screening for you.

 Who should be screened

 If you’re over 50, have a history of colon cancer or have any other high risk characteristics like a family history, or are among higher risk ethnicities such as African American or American Indian, please get a screening colonoscopy.
-Ask your doctor or find a gastroenterologist for a referral to a gastroenterologist close to home or work.
+Ask your provider or find a gastroenterologist for a referral to a gastroenterologist close to home or work.
 Recently, the American Cancer Society changed their screening guideline recommendations from age 50 to 45 after learning that new cases of colorectal cancer are occurring at an increasing rate among younger adults.